collapsed-stacks/startups/questions/12515/examples-of-companies-that-broke-through-mid-growth-cycle.md

 - tagged: `web-development`, `growth`, `internet`
 - score: 0

-<p>I have a relationship with a web design company that has had explosive revenue growth over the past ~20 years.
+I have a relationship with a web design company that has had explosive revenue growth over the past ~20 years.
 The company is well-established and medium sized (recent top-line revenue figures are measured in the tens of millions).
 The company focuses on a niche market for web design, and the company has harvested most of the low-hanging fruit... revenue growth is slowing (but still positive) and the sales team is having trouble making sales targets.
-The glory days of rapid growth have came to an end. </p>
+The glory days of rapid growth have came to an end.

-<p>Management is concerned about the future of the company.
-The situation is viewed as a defining moment for the company: will the company be able to push through continue to grow, or will it stagnate? </p>
+Management is concerned about the future of the company.
+The situation is viewed as a defining moment for the company: will the company be able to push through continue to grow, or will it stagnate?

-<p>My question: are there historical analogues to this sort of situation?
-What companies/management teams were faced with stalling revenues and innovated their way out of it? </p>
+My question: are there historical analogues to this sort of situation?
+What companies/management teams were faced with stalling revenues and innovated their way out of it?

 ## No Answers